The 7 Best Short Term Loans for Bad Credit

 5. Don't Overborrow

-You might be able to borrow more than you need, but you should avoid taking on extra loan dollars just because you qualify for a higher amount.
+You might be able to borrow more than you need, but you should avoid taking on a large loan amount just because you qualify for a higher amount.
 The extra funds might be a nice thing to have, but keep in mind that you'll have to pay interest on the money.

 In addition, taking on more debt can hurt your credit utilization, which is the ratio of how much available credit you have versus how much debt you owe.
 While financial experts recommend keeping this ratio below 30 percent, it's best to keep it as low as possible.